Key takeaways

 For example, Indiana University Bloomington allows submitted SAT scores to influence course placement and direct admission to selective programs.

 If your score arrives after your application, it’s added to your file and reviewed—as long as it’s on time.
 Some schools notify applicants when scores are received; others don’t, so tracking in your College Board account is key.
+In many cases, Self-Reporting SAT Scores can help you submit applications faster while waiting for official reports to arrive.

 Once admitted, you may still need to submit official scores to confirm scholarships, enroll in advanced classes, or complete your academic record.